-In late-February 2019, the Candian stock-listed company Corvus Energy was contracted by NES (Norwegian Electric Systems) for delivery and installation of world's largest ship battery package ESS (Energy Storage System / air-cooled system with patented single-cell thermal isolation).
-Orca ESS (battery pack) has capacity 6100 kW per hour - or double the capacity of currently largest battery-packed (electric) ferries. battery power is combined with hybrid gas-electric propulsion.
+In late-February 2019, the Candian stock-listed company Corvus Energy was contracted by NES (Norwegian Electric Systems) for delivery and installation of world's largest ship battery-package ESS (Energy Storage System / air-cooled system with patented single-cell thermal isolation).
+Orca ESS (battery pack) has capacity 6100 kW per hour (double the capacity of currently largest battery-packed/electric ferries) and allows 4 hours "silent sailing".
+Battery power is combined with hybrid gas-electric propulsion.
 The powerplant consists of 4x LNG-powered marine engines (per vessel) with combined output 7,76 MW.

 Another modern marine technology is the heat recovery system that also uses seawater for cooling.
 All Havila cruise ships are also fitted with shoreside-power capabilities, allowing them to use electricity from the city's power grid (while docked/berthed in all seaports with such capabilities) instead of running the main engines/generators.